-There will be an information meeting before the race.
+There will be held an information meeting "Rider's meeting".
 The meeting is mandatory.
 The information meeting topics will be the track, areas requiring special attention from the riders, dangerous areas, special challenges, weather forecasts and other information that's crucial to the riders and for completing the race.
 The information will be given by the race administration.